TooleConor/TooleConor.github.io/README.md

 # TooleConor.github.io
-#This is my first personal website everything is coded from scrath no templates I hope to encorporate more engaging css soon
+# This is my first personal website.
+Everything is coded from scratch, no templates, I hope to encorporate more engaging css soon!
+# -Conor Toole